wankdanker/node-automesh/README.md

 This is a synchronous function that will return an array of services currently available.
 If no service is provided all services are returned.

+### mesh.register(service[, type])

+* service - service name or servicename@semver to register
+* type - optional, the type of sevice.
+Used to tell the client how to process the stream

 ### mesh.require(service, callback)

 * service - service name or servicename@semver to request